A Factor-Adjusted Multiple Testing Procedure with Application to Mutual Fund Selection: Methodology

-\csubsection{Connection and Differences with Existing Methods} The idea of adjusting the effect of dependence by a factor model under multiple testing framework is not new; it has been tentatively studied by \cite{Leek:Storey:2008}, \cite{Friguet:Kloareg:Causeur:2009} and \cite{Fan:Han:Gu:2012}.
-Compared with existing literatures, the proposed FAT procedure is distinguished from them in the following two aspects.
+The idea of adjusting the dependence effect using a factor model under a multiple testing framework is not new; it has been tentatively studied by \cite{Leek:Storey:2008}, \cite{Friguet:Kloareg:Causeur:2009}, and \cite{Fan:Han:Gu:2012}.
+The proposed FAT procedure differs from these previously described methods in the following two respects.